nicolamarella/commonroad-warmup/README.md

 ```

 ### C++ setup
-Nothing much to say, just use g++ compiler to build the program or user [compileAndRun.sh](src/compileAndRun.sh) to automatically compile and run from console.
+Nothing much to say, just use g++ compiler to build the program or use [compileAndRun.sh](src/compileAndRun.sh) to automatically compile and run from console.

-**Important:** C++ programm will call python interpreter based on the ENV variables, so it must be executed from inside Python virutal env (or just make C++ code better :smile: ).
+**Important:** C++ programm will call python interpreter based on the ENV variables, so it must be executed from inside the Python virutal env (or just make C++ code better :smile: ).

 ### Final notes
 Project is heavily improvised and can be improved A LOT.
 Also communication with Python could (should?) be implemented with the [Python embedding library](https://docs.python.org/2/extending/embedding.html).
 If I'll have time I'll branch and do it.

 Furthermore specifications were not so strict on how to make Python and C++ communicate, there are plenty of ways.
 It would have been so much fun running python while listening to a socket and use that to communicate in realtime with one or more C++ instances moving objects in the scenario.
-Again, if time, I'll branch and do it :)
+Again, if time, I'll branch and do it :smile: